HPT UK A4C

 Surgical evidence of adenomas removed from patients with normocalcaemic PHPT can be found on our case stories page.
 Unless I'm mistaken, we've moved on from 1980.
 Not all hypercalcaemic hyperparathyroid patients will have high PTH (I've never had high PTH despite two parathyroidectomies, because I'm classed as normohormonal - SJP), and not all hyperparathyroid patients will have hypercalcaemia either.The sooner all doctors realise this, the sooner patients can get diagnosed and treated to stop clogging up waiting lists, A&E and hospital corridors...

-Negative scans should never prevent a referral for surgery.
+Negative scans should never prevent a referral for surgery (or surgery if a biochemical diagnosis is confirmed)

 We see many people with negative scans who have large adenomas found during surgery, most often found in a typical location, although some are ectopic.
 Some clinicians believe negative scans indicate hyperplasia only, which isn't always true.
 See our section about negative scans on our Common Q&As or ask your clinicians to join our medical group to view our Gory Gallery (of multiple adenomas /enlarged glands) for themselves.
 If you are refused a surgical referral based on negative scans, please quote NICE guidelines (NG132); 1.4; 1.4.4;